Dev7ex/MultiWorld/README.md

       usage: '%prefix% §cUsage: /world flag <World> <Flag> <Value>'
       not-existing: '%prefix% §cThis flag does not exist'
       value-not-existing: '%prefix% §cThis value does not exist for the flag §b%flag%'
-      successfully-set: '%prefix% §7The flag §b%flag% §7was set to §b%value% §7!'
+      successfully-set: '%prefix% §7The flag §b%flag% §7was set to §b%value%§7!'
+    gamerule:
+      usage: '%prefix% §cUsage: /world flag <World> <Gamerule> <Value>'
+      not-existing: '%prefix% §cThis GameRule does not exist'
+      value-not-existing: '%prefix% §cThis value does not exist for the GameRule §b%gamerule%'
+      successfully-set: '%prefix% §7The GameRule §b%gamerule% §7was set to §b%value%§7!'
     help:
       message:
         - ''